amm-2001/Cloud-Data-Warehouse/README.md

 	* Transforming the staging tables data to dimensional tables

 ### create_tables.py
-#### The file will execute the droping and creation  of the staging and the dimensional tables that will be used for this project
+#### The file will execute the dropping and creation  of the staging and the dimensional tables that will be used for this project

 1. `drop_tables`
-    * Droping the tables if they already exist
+    * Dropping the tables if they already exist
 2. `create_tables`
     * Creating the tables